natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-16-the-magnificat-srsly.md

 description: An exploration of the cultural implications of the LOLCat Bible Translation Project, considering its balance between humor and reverence.
 emoji: 😺
 tags:
-  - 🐾 LOLCats
+  - ✍️ Translation
   - 📖 Bible
-  - 😂 Humor
+  - 🌍 Culture
-  - 🎨 Art
+  - 🤔 Philosophy
   - 🙏 Faith
 haiku: |
   Sacred text transformed,